Pushing the Frontier on Approximate EFX Allocations: The Property-Preserving Partial Allocation (3PA) Algorithm

-\textit{If Step~\ref{step8} is executed:} In this step, the \ACR subroutine eliminated all the cycles of $\Ge(\X)$.
-We will argue that for every execution of \CR within \ACR, \cref{prop:a,prop:b} are satisfied.
-Let $i \in N$ be some agent that is part of the cycle $C$ resolved by \CR; after the resolution, the agent receives agent $j$'s bundle, where $(i,j)$ was an edge in $\Ge(\X)$; i.e., $X_i' = X_j$.
+\textit{If Step~\ref{step8} is executed:} Let $i \in N$ be some agent that is part of the cycle $C$ resolved by \CR; after the resolution, the agent receives agent $j$'s bundle, where $(i,j)$ was an edge in $\Ge(\X)$; i.e., $X_i' = X_j$.
 We consider three cases: \begin{itemize}[leftmargin=*] \item[-] $|X_i| = |X_j|$.
 In this case, we know that $(i,j) \in \Gr$, i.e., it is not red, since in $\Ge$ additional edges are from agents with bundles of cardinality $1$ to agents with bundles of cardinality $2$.
 Therefore, we have that $v_i(X_i')=v_i(X_j) > v_i(X_i)$.
 Since agent $i$'s utility increased and her bundle did not change in size, \cref{prop:a,prop:b} are satisfied for this agent by the induction hypothesis. \item[-] $|X_i|=2$ and $|X_j|=1$.
 Again, we know that $(i,j) \in \Gr$, i.e., it is not red, since in $\Ge$ we only add edges originating from agents with bundles of cardinality $1$.
 By definition of $\Gr(\X)$, we have that $v_i(X_i')=v_i(X_j) > \frac{3}{2}v_i(X_i)$.
 By the induction hypothesis, \cref{prop:b} was satisfied for agent $i$ in $\X$, and now \cref{prop:a} is satisfied for agent $i$ in $\X'$. \item[-] $|X_i|=1$ and $|X_j|=2$.
 In this case the edge $(i,j)$ may be red or not.
 In either case, it holds that $v_i(X_i') = v_i(X_j) \geq \frac{2}{3}v_i(X_i)$.
 Since \cref{prop:a} was satisfied for agent $i$ by the induction hypothesis, \cref{prop:b} is now satisfied for $i$. \end{itemize} In all cases, \Cref{prop:a,prop:b} are satisfied for all agents.

+\textit{If Step~\ref{step9} is executed:} Here a path resolution on the enhanced graph $\Ge(\X)$ is performed, along the path $\Pi$ from the source agent $s$ to agent $i$.
+If we ignored $i$, the fact that the allocation $(X'_1,\ldots,X'_{i-1},X'_{i+1},\ldots,X'_n)$ satisfies \Cref{prop:a,prop:b} is shown with the exact same arguments we used for Step~\ref{step8}.
+What remains to be shown is that \Cref{prop:a,prop:b} are satisfied for $i$ herself but also that $X'_i$ does not cause \Cref{prop:a,prop:b} to fail for any agent $j\in N\setminus \{i\}$.